nailgun/q-injector/README.md

 ### injector.invoke(fn, [locals])

-Parse `fn` function declaration argument names, resolve previously registered dependencies by the names and invoke `fn` with the dependecies.
+Parse `fn` function declaration argument names, resolve previously registered dependencies by their names and invoke `fn` with the dependecies.

 Returns a promise which will be resolved to a return value of `fn`.

-Optional `locals` is a override of dependencies injected into `fn`.
+Optional `locals` is an override of dependencies injected into `fn`.

 For example:
 ```js